MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **key_stroke_count** - tracks the keystrokes count for the message that is being sent

+- **mail_importance_type** - the message’s importance type that user selected to mark the sending mail’s priority (for example, high/low/normal)

 - **message_id** - tracks the message ID being replied/forwarded

 - **message_ordering_mode** - tracks how the user orders their messages in the reading pane (for example, newest on bottom or newest on top) so we can analyze the impact this has on the send rate and the type of send (for example, reply, reply all, or forward).